busy indicator

 Indonesia Batik tie dye

 Batik is another ancient dyeing technique that originated in Indonesia, with its earliest evidence found in Java.
 This method involves applying wax to fabric in intricate patterns, then dyeing the fabric.
 The wax resists the dye, creating elaborate designs once the wax is removed.
+The history of tie dye is rich and diverse, with Batik standing out as a significant contribution.

 Techniques and Patterns